Distribution Analysis Tool

 One Tool Example

 Distribution Analysis has a One Tool Example.
-Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.
+Go to Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.

 Use Distribution Analysis to fit one or more distributions to the input data and compare them based on a number of Goodness-of-Fit* statistics.
 Based on the statistical significance (p-values) of the results of these tests, you can determine which distribution best represents the data.

 The Distribution Analysis tool can be helpful when trying to understand the overall nature of your data as well as make decisions about how to analyze it.
 For instance, data that fits a Normal distribution is likely to be well-suited to a Linear Regression, while data that is Gamma Distributed might be better-suited to analysis via the Gamma Regression tool.

 This tool uses the R tool.
 Go to Options > Download Predictive Tools and sign in to the Alteryx Downloads and Licenses portal to install R and the packages used by the R tool.
 Visit Download and Use Predictive Tools.